bikezilla/24hMTB_rfid/README.md

 24hMTB_rfid
 ===========

-Ruby script to read RFID tags and write time stamps to a file
+Ruby script to read RFID tags and write time stamps to a file along with some system configuration.

+Hobby project used for timekeeping at a local 24h mountain bike race.
+The system setup consists of two Open Source hardware boards from Olimex - A20 and A10, which are setup to read tags from RFID cards and write them to a file.
+The file is shared over LAN to a computer running a sophisticated Excel sheet that does all the math.

+Someday it will evolve into a properly engineered timekeeping with no excel :)

 # Cheatsheet